We've talked about the light spectrum before, but we want to get into the specifics behind the light spectrum: wavelengths.

 The green/yellow spectrum of light (500-600nm) is often underestimated.
 While it’s true they don’t make as huge of an impact on your plants, the role wavelengths play is nonetheless vital to the growth of your plant.

 Yes, plants reflect the color green, but that doesn’t mean they’re not absorbing it as well.
-In fact, one important thing that happens when green/yellow wavelengths are absorbed is that they help your plant survive in unfavorable conditions.
-Green wavelengths have the ability to penetrate foliage and can provide energy to plants grown in shady areas.
+One important thing that happens when green/yellow wavelengths are absorbed is that they help your plant survive in unfavorable conditions.
+Green wavelengths can penetrate foliage and can provide energy to plants grown in shady areas.
 That means that while your plants up top are receiving all of the light they need, the shaded plant growth can be stimulated.

 It’s thought that though there’s not much germination going on in low light, the seeds and plants that are grown in there will have a better chance at growing in lower lit areas.
 But does that mean you should run out and grab some green lights?
 Not necessarily.

-While green/yellow wavelengths are helpful, they’re not absolutely necessary.
+While green/yellow wavelengths are helpful, they’re not necessary.
 Studies show that while plants grown under green light are slightly bigger than those grown under all blue lights, red lights tend to outgrow plants with all green spectrums.
-There are also studies that have seen plants suffer under all green lights, so if you’re going to use green wavelengths be sure their strength isn’t too high.
+Some studies have seen plants suffer under all green lights, so if you’re going to use green wavelengths be sure their strength isn’t too high.

 So the next time you go looking for a bulb or you’re looking over the spectrum charts of an LED, check where the light’s wavelengths fall on the spectrum.
 And don’t be afraid to get a light with some green spectrum in it- you never know how it can benefit your plant.